Building student relationships is the foundation of strong teaching. If you are unsure of building teacher student relationships, I have ideas.

 - There’s your iPad.

 It sounds dumb, but non-intrusive and bland observations show that student that you notice them.
 You’re not making a huge ordeal or chatting.
-You’re not commenting on clothes, you’re not critiquing at all – you’re noticing facts.
+You’re not commenting on clothes, you’re not critiquing at all.
+Instead, you are noticing facts.
 Repeat as many times as necessary.

 More times than not, the student will approach you on the third day or so, bubbling with something to tell you.
 I wish I could think of the psychology behind this (proof that you’re not going to harm them?), but this trick often works.

 “Often,” not always.
 Despite our best efforts, we will all have students that do not respond to us.
+Building relationships with students may not work for reasons we do not know.
 A relationship will not develop, and after teaching for ten years, I’m ok with this happening once or twice a semester.
 I really reflect to analyze if I’ve done or said something troubling.
 I’ve even asked students before!

 If the answer is “no,” I move on.
 I continue with professional and courteous interactions and leave it alone.
-Forcing a relationship on someone who is distinctly uninterested – that seems wrong.
+Forcing a relationship on someone who is distinctly uninterested seems wrong.

 We teachers must create boundaries as we build student relationships.
 Our work with students is necessary and important.
 As teachers, we don’t want to hurt students or worsen situations.
 Sometimes I fear our training lacks proper boundary guidance.
 (I am not speaking to illegal actions, but more subtle ones.)